stanjouven/test/README.md

 - Create `check_embedding_space.ipynb` and `axis_projection.ipynb` similar to the existing embeddings if they do not exist
 - Run `check_embedding_space.ipynb` and `axis_projection.ipynb` with the PATH being the path where the embedding is stored

-Two configurations are possible for now:
-- Channels having more than 10k comments per channel
-- Channels having more than 300 comments per channel

 ### If you want to select channels having more than k comments per channel (k > 300):
 - Modify the THRESHOLD and THRESHOLD_NAME parameter in `helpers/config_threshold_value.py` with the new threshold